Premiers désirs

 First Desires or Premier Desirs (original French title) is a 1984 French/West German film and the last film directed by photographer David Hamilton.

 Summary

 An erotic film from photographer David Hamilton.
 Three young girls come of age on a remote Mediterranean island after they are shipwrecked.
-Each girl follows her own path; whether it be with local boys, the husband of a beautiful pianist, or another female.
+Each girl follows her own path; whether it be with local boys, the husband of a beautiful pianist, or another woman.

 Availability

 This film is available on DVD in the UK.
 In 2012 it was released on the Criterion Collection's Hulu channel.

 Stills

 Many images from the film First Desires appear in Hamilton's collections, including Twenty Five Years of an Artist.